Key Takeaway

 Obituary for a Father — Example

-Fathers are sometimes harder to write about — not because there is less to say, but because so much of what they gave us was expressed through action rather than words.
-This obituary example for a father tries to honor that.
+Fathers are sometimes harder to write about — not because there's less to say, but because so much of what they gave us was expressed through action rather than words.
+This obituary example tries to honor that.

 James Robert Whitfield, 81, of Boulder, Colorado, passed away on February 22, 2026.
 He would want you to know that he considered himself the luckiest man who ever lived — not because life was easy, but because he had people worth showing up for every single day.